Help restore the sanctuary with your tree

 Native Tree Choices

 At one time, Cathedral Trees Sanctuary considered that each individual could choose any tree of their choice, including exotic favorites.
-However, after extensive research and environmental consultation, we were able to come up with a plan for a person to choose a native tree, and still allow for optimal needs and growth of the species and its natural forest habitat.
+However, after extensive research and environmental consultation, we were have a plan for a person to choose a native tree based on recommendations from a regional forest restoration consultant who will advise on which varieties are suitable for the local soil, microclimate, and long-term restoration needs.

 For inspirational reading, the local library has a copy of The Hidden Life of Trees (illustrated edition) by Dr. Peter Wohlleben, a tree scientist with an ancient beech grove cemetery in Germany.
 In consultation with state-of-the-art research on tree groupings in the ecology literature such as Dr. Suzan Simard’s book, The Mother Tree, the following groups for a Grove will grow very well together on the lower parcel and eastern and northern edge of the upper parcel: